-According to a recent research report (January 2007) produced by a financial services company in the USA, 60% of Americans are planning a gradual transition into retirement by downshifting into part time employment or a less demanding full time job.
+According to a research report produced by a financial services company in the USA, 60% of Americans are planning a gradual transition into retirement by downshifting into part time employment or a less demanding full time job.
 A simple google search reveals that similar trends are also being reported in Europe, Australasia and Japan.
-Some are choosing this route of voluntary simplicity in order to reap the benefits of a downshifted lifestyle, while others feel forced into downshifting rather than complete retirement due to adverse financial circumstances.
+Some are choosing this route of voluntary simplicity in order to reap the benefits of a simpler lifestyle, while others feel forced into downshifting rather than complete retirement due to adverse financial circumstances.

 Did you have other plans?